 Ginger is good at finding those easily overlooked inconsistencies such as subject-verb disagreement, typos and misused words.
 Like Grammarly, it can also be installed on your browser so that you can correct mistakes at the click of a button without having to rewrite.

 Hemingway is a web-based tool that is free to use.
-You can input your copy and get insights into things like the number of passive sentences and the readability grade of your content.
+Input your copy and get insights into things like the number of passive sentences and the readability grade of your content.
 The lower the grade the easier to understand your content is.

 When your eyes are tired (which is always as a writer), a text-to-speech tool can be one way to catch any niggles in phrasing.
-Natural Reader is one such tool where you can insert your content and have it read back to you, but equally, there’s a useful text-to-speech function in Word that does the same job.
+Natural Reader is one such tool where you can insert your content and have it read back to you.
+Equally, there’s a useful text-to-speech function in Word that does the same job.
 There’s still a lot to be done on naturalisation, but this should improve with time.

 Every writer needs to ensure they’re only producing unique content.
 More advanced checkers like Copyscape are available at a cost, but you can find some free-to-use web-based ones too.
 They’ll usually only let you check a certain amount of words at a time and won’t be as thorough, but they’re decent enough for you to check if anything flags up on Google as duplicate content.

-As a writer, you’re only human, and it’s important to give yourself a break from time to time.
-That means from making the odd mistake, but also literally so you’re less inclined to make mistakes!
+While the above checklist can help you improve your grammar and spelling skills and stay alert to common errors, remember that as a writer, you’re only human.
+It’s important to give yourself a break from time to time.
+That means taking a break from making the odd mistake, but also literally so you’re less inclined to make mistakes in the first place!